TheLastRKoch/capitalFocus.job/README.md

 # WorkControl
-A simple tool to mesure the work in a proyect
+A simple tool to mesure your time and goals

 Thanks to: